lzfgary/engl288/index.md

  - `I like that people think my clothes are ugly.
 I think it is a compliment.`
  - `I think it’s also very interesting to find this line where ugly becomes beautiful and beautiful becomes ugly.`

-Demna wants people to view ugliness before recognizing what is actually beauty by challenging the viewer with visually striking elements in his design.
-By having these abnormal and challenging elements, the designer does not only want to challenge modern aesthetics, but he also wants to people to reflect on the current society.
-The designer is trying to convey the necessity to pay attention to youth and also to reflect on technology.
+Fashion is not just good-looking clothes. `Ugliness needs to be recognized before realizing what is actual beauty!` Demna wants to challenge the viewer with visually striking elements.
+With these abnormal and challenging elements, the designer does not only want to challenge modern aesthetics, but he also wants people to reflect on the current society.
+The designer is trying to convey the necessity to pay attention to youth and also to reflect on technology. `Be mindful about everything.`